Configure Developers and Teams

 Often, over the lifetime of a project, some developers will sign their commits with different names.
 This can be a source of inaccuracies for CodeScene’s social analysis tools.

 To deal with this, CodeScene provides an interface that allows you to specify the version-control names that correspond with real people.
 In CodeScene, when we talk about an Author, we mean the real person.
-Team membership, author exclusion and ex-developer status belong to the developer.
+Team membership, author exclusion and former contributor status belong to the developer.
 Each developer has at least one Alias, which is how they are identified in version control.

 For example, an author named Jane Doe might have several aliases in version control commits: Doe, Jane, janedoe, J. Doe, etc. This interface allows theses aliases all to refer to the same person, which provides more meaningful results in social analyses and unifies the information we have about the author in question.